deivid-rodriguez/byebug/GUIDE.md

 if you are stopped inside byebug, issuing another `byebug` call will not have any effect even if it is nested inside another `Byebug.start`.

-## Debugging Oddities: How debugging Ruby may be different from debugging other
+### Debugging Oddities: How debugging Ruby may be different from other languages
-languages

 If you are used to debugging in other languages like C, C++, Perl, Java or even Bash (see [bashdb](http://bashdb.sf.net)), there may be a number of things that